edlowther/bank_tech_test/README.md

 ```
 As a customer
-So I spend money on things I want to buy
+So I can spend money on things I want to buy
 I need to be able to withdraw money
 ```